PrasadGagarani01/Library-Management-System/README.md

 # Library-Management-System-Java

-:books:A library management system implement using concepts of OOP in JAVA, GUI desgined using Java Swing and MS SQL as database.
+:Books:A library management system implement using concepts of OOP in JAVA, GUI desgined using Java Swing and MS SQL as database.

 **System Users/Actors**
 - Librarian